flaviostutz/console-server/CONTRIBUTING.md

 # Contributing
-Make sure `grunt test` doesn't error and it's all good in the hood :)
+Make sure the `grunt` command doesn't error and it's all good in the hood :)

 ### Setting up development